wasp-lang/wasp/web/docs/tutorials/todo-app/creating-new-project.md

 ## Cleaning up

 Let's make our first changes!
 To prepare the clean slate for building the TodoApp, the files `Main.css` and `waspLogo.png` from the `src/client/` folder (`src/shared` and `src/server` are already clean).
-The `jsconfig.json` files are necessary for IDE support, so it's important to keep it.
+The `jsconfig.json` files are necessary for IDE support, so it's important to keep them.
 Now that `src/client` contains only `jsconfig.json` and `MainPage.js` let's start by making the `MainPage` component much simpler:

 ```jsx title="src/client/MainPage.js"
 import React from 'react'